elastic/cloudbeat/dev-docs/cspm-on-cloud-deployment.md

 -e "FLEET_URL=<fleet-server-host-url>" \
 -e "FLEET_ENROLLMENT_TOKEN=<enrollment-token>" \
 -e "FLEET_ENROLL=1" \
-docker.elastic.co/beats/elastic-agent:8.7.0-SNAPSHOT
+docker.elastic.co/cloud-release/elastic-agent-cloud:8.7.0-046d305b
 ```
 > **Note**
-> make sure to also change the version according to what you are using)
+> make sure to change the agent docker image according to what you are using)

 At this point you should see your agent working in your docker and under `Confirm agent enrollment` section of the Flyout.